We're giving you the chance to win back the value of your meal - every time you dine this month!

 Peggy Jean, Richmond

 What: This waterside iteration of the ever-growing Daisy Green Collection can be found on a beautiful barge on the banks of the Thames.
 With guests able to enjoy unparalleled views of the river while they dine, as well as Richmond's beautiful buildings and scenery, this is certainly one of the best places to enjoy brunch with a view in south west London.
 Famous for its epic Aussie brunches, every plate on the menu is bold and beautiful.
 We tried the Fancy Bacon Roll, which features a crisp paratha roti with poached eggs, crispy onions, bacon, hollandaise and chilli.
-For something sweet for afters, the Golden Gaytime Pancakes are an indulgent finale, complete with warm chocolate ganache, malt crumble, whipped mascarpone and salted caramel.
 You're going to love it (and so will your Instagram feed).

 Where: Bridge Boathouses, TW9 1TH